-“To God be the Glory” for the renowned Wheat Street Baptist Church for one hundred forty-two (142) years of praising and worshiping God and for serving as a beacon of hope and light for the community in The Historic Martin Luther King, Jr. District.
+To God be the Glory for the renowned Historic Wheat Street Baptist Church for one hundred forty-five (145) years of praising and worshiping God and for serving as a beacon of hope and light for the community in “The Martin Luther King, Jr. Historic District”.
 In 1869, a small group of parishioners (at the First Baptist Church–now known as Friendship Baptist Church) grew weary of traveling across town.
-With the consent of their pastor, Father Frank Quarles, they were organized into a mission that was known as Mt.
+With the consent of their Pastor, Father Frank Quarles, they were organized into a mission that was known as Mt.
 Pleasant Baptist, with Reverend Andrew Jackson as Pastor from 1869-1874.
-Their first place of worship was the pastor’s yard on Howell Street, where they worshiped under a bush arbor.
-During the last of the Nineteenth (19th), the Twentieth (20th) and Twenty-first (21st) Centuries, this historic church has had six outstanding pastors- Reverends William Henry Tillman, Peter James Bryant, J. Raymond Henderson, William Holmes Borders, and Michael Neely Harris.
-It has served as an important spiritual and social institution for the Sweet Auburn Community since its inception.
-One example of a major institution, which began in the basement of the church, was the Butler Street Young Men’s Christian Association, which began in 1894 by J.S.
+Their first place of worship was the pastor’s yard on Howell Street, where they worshiped under a “bush arbor”.
+During the last of the Nineteenth, Twentieth and Twenty-first Centuries, this historic church had six outstanding pastors – William Henry Tillman, Peter James Bryant, J. Raymond Henderson, William Holmes Borders, Sr., and Michael Neely Harris.
+This Great Fortress has served as an important spiritual and social institution for the Sweet Auburn and Fourth Ward Communities since its inception.
+One example of a major institution, which began in the basement of the church, was the Butler Street Young Men’s Christian Association, in 1894 by J.S.
 Brandon.
-The dominant activity for this organization during the early years was song and prayer on Sunday afternoons.
-The present edifice, constructed in August 1921, replaced the original church building destroyed by the Atlanta fire in 1917.
+The dominant activity for this organization during the early years was songs and prayers on Sunday afternoons.
+The present edifice, constructed in August 1921, replaced the original church building destroyed by “The Great Atlanta Fire of 1917″.
 It represents a late adaptation of the Gothic Revival Style.
 The church contains twenty-two (22) class and department rooms, a vaulted ceiling, and two thousand five hundred (2,500) seats in the main auditorium.
-This “Mighty Fortress on Auburn Avenue, where the doors swing back on Welcome hinges”, as coined by Pastor Borders, remains a vibrant religious complex in the Fourth Ward, City of Atlanta, Nation and World.
+This Mighty Fortress on Auburn Avenue, “Where The Doors Swing Back On Welcome Hinges”, as coined by Pastor Borders, remains a vibrant religious complex in the Fourth Ward Community, City of Atlanta, Nation and World.
 This sacred and beautiful sanctuary is a place of redemption, inspiration, rejuvenation, reclamation, consecration and confirmation for all who seek salvation and desire to embrace the teachings of Jesus Christ, our Lord and Savior.
 ALL ARE WELCOME!

-From 1898-1929, Reverend Peter James Bryant, a dynamic young “fireball”, accepted the call as the third pastor.
+From 1898-1929, Reverend Peter James Bryant, a dynamic young preacher, accepted the call as the third Pastor.
 Under his administration, more than three thousand souls came into the fold.
-After perishing in the Atlanta Fire of 1917, the church sought another place of worship.
-They decided to settle at the corner of Yonge (now known as William Holmes Borders, Senior, Drive) and Wheat Street (now known as Auburn Avenue), the present location.
+After perishing in “The Great Atlanta Fire of 1917″, the church sought another place of worship.
+They decided to settle at the corner of Yonge (now known as William Holmes Borders, Sr., Drive) and Wheat Street (now known as Auburn Avenue), the present location.
 Reverend Bryant conceptualized and designed the present edifice.
 He also finished the First Unit and outside walls of the new church.
 Unfortunately, he became ill and passed from labor to reward.
 When his work on earth ended, Reverend Louis Foster, whom Reverend Bryant had ordained, carried on the services.
 For one year, the church was without a pastor, during which time was the Great Depression.
 The church was heavily indebted, but it knew where to look and that was to God.

-In June 1989, Reverend Dr. Michael Neely Harris, a man of “impeccable character”, as described during the pastoral search, became the sixth pastor of this one hundred forty-one (141) year old church.
+In June 1989, Reverend Dr. Michael Neely Harris, a man of impeccable character, as described during the pastoral search, became the sixth Pastor of this one hundred forty-five (145) year old church.
 He has proven to be a dedicated, spirit-filled, erudite, dynamic, preacher who is remarkably skilled in preparing and delivering inspiring, soul moving sermons.
 Through these sermons, he has attracted more than one thousand (1,000) persons to join.
 Financial stewardship has increased and more than 40 new auxiliaries and ministries organized.
 Pastor Harris has led in facilitating improving the church campus and other properties.
-His most notable accomplishment is the renovation and designing of the Historic First Unit (basement) of the church in 2000 at a cost of one and a half million dollars ($1,500,000).
+His most notable accomplishment is the renovation and designing of the Historic First Unit (basement) of the church in 2000 at a cost of 1.5 million dollars ($1,500,000).
 In June 2002, Georgia Trend Magazine cited Dr. Harris as a leader in acquiring the service of the first Church Administrator at the Historic Wheat Street Baptist Church.
-He has been featured in numerous publications as a “Dynamic Church Leader’ and is in demand as a “preacher” and “lecturer” throughout the U.S.
+He has been featured in numerous publications as a Dynamic Church Leader and is in demand as a preacher and lecturer throughout the U.S.A.